dikshanksihag/DA5401-A8-Ensemble-Learning-for-Complex-Regression-Modeling-on-Bike-Share-Data/README.md

 ### Stacking Advantages
 Stacking combines the diversity of Random Forest and Gradient Boosting, improving predictions through meta-learning.
-This ensemble demonstrated the lowest RMSE and highest R².
+This ensemble demonstrated the lowest RMSE.

 ### Practical Implication
 For real-world demand forecasting where both **trend** and **random effects** exist, stacking provides resilience against temporal and weather variability.